one9x/blog/_posts/2021-04-10-vartalap-chat-server-architecture.md

 Server Side:

 * Verify firebase authentication token
 * Check if it's a new user then signup
 * Generate authentication token
 * Publish event for new login
 * Return authentication token
 * Push Notification service listen to new login event
 * Update the FCM token against the user

-#### Startup
+### Startup

 * On App open
   Client Side:

   * Web socket connection request.
   * Contact Sync request.

   Server Side (Web socket):

   * Nginx authenticates via issuing sub-request to profile ms for auth.
   * Nginx forward request to web socket gateway.
   * Fetch user info for request header.
   * Gateway accepts the upgrade connection requests.
   * Raise event for `onConnect` to message brokers.
   * Store web socket connection against users.
   * Session ms listen for `onConnect` event and store information of user and gateway mapping
   * Persistence ms listen for `onConnect` event and fetch all the pending messages
   * Publish `onMessage` event for the user.
   * Delete all the stored messages.

   Server Side (Sync request):

   * Nginx authenticates via issuing sub-request to profile ms for auth.
   * Nginx forward request to profile ms for contact sync.
   * Profile ms verify the registered users from list of contacts in payload.
   * Returns list of app users from contacts in payload.

-#### Send Message (1 to 1)
+### Send Message (1 to 1)

 Client Side:

 * Send message against a chat
 * Store message against chat in local store
 * Publish message to web socket.

 Server Side.

 * Gateway publish `onMessage` event to message broker to meta info like from.
 * Message router listen for `onMessage`.
 * Parse the message and extract destination information.
 * Call session ms for gateway server against the user.
 * If user is connected.
 * Publish message to message broker against gateway server topic (generally the name of the server).
 * Gateway server listen for it's topic and tries to send message to user socket.
 * If failed, publish message for failed message which will be against consumed by message router and follow same steps.
 * If user is not connected.
 * Publish message to offline message.
 * Push notification ms listen for offline message and send push notification.
 * Persistence ms listen for offline message and store in the database until user comes online.

-#### Group Chat
+## Group Chat

-##### Create New Group
+### Create New Group

 Client Side:

 * Choose the participants and group name.
 * Send http request to create group.

 Server Side:

 * Nginx authenticates via issuing sub-request to profile ms for auth.
 * Nginx forward request to group ms.
 * Group ms validate the participants
 * Create a new group
 * Publish new `groupMessage` for participants.
 * Returns `groupId`.
 * Group Message router, fetch the connected gateway server info from session ms.
 * Publish message to gateway topic.
 (Further flow will be same as 1 to 1 chat).
 * For offline message published to offline message.(Further flow will be same as 1 to 1 chat).

-#### Update Group
+### Update Group

 Client Side:

 * Choose participants to add or remove.
 * Send http request for add or remove.

 Server Side:

 * Nginx authenticates via issuing sub-request to profile ms for auth.
 * Nginx forward request to group ms.
 * Group ms validate the participants
 * Update the group
 * Publish new `groupMessage` for participants.
 * `groupMessage` will be handled similar to Create New Group.

-#### Send Message (Group Message).
+### Send Message (Group Message).

 Client Side:

 * Send message against a chat
 * Store message against chat in local store
 * Publish message to web socket.

 Server Side.

 * Gateway publish `onMessage` event to message broker to meta info like from.
 * Message router listen for `onMessage`.
 * Parse the message and extract destination information.
 * Publish message to `groupMessage`.
 * `groupMessage` will be handled similar to Create New Group.

+## Limitation of Current Architecture
+- No proper acknowledgement system for message delivery.
+- Only web socket gateway for events, making it difficult for background event syncing.
+- Router publishing directly into gateway topic, making message delivery logic to be duplicated among services.
+- Group operations are synchronous making it not useable offline.
+- Base message template for events.

+To overcome the limitation of current system I am working on the second version of the system.
+Details of which I'll be sharing on the next blog post.